Victor-starr/Tasty-list/client/README.md

 ### Recipe Details

 - Shows recipe title, description, ingredients, instructions, and an image.
-- Logged-in users can recommend, edit, or delete their own recipes.
+- Logged-in users can recommend, unrecommend, edit, or delete their own recipes.

 ### Search